 - Inflate the tube to check that the patches will hold and that there are no more leaks.

 - Reinstall the valve core and inflate the tube a little.
-So much that if you let it hang on your finger, it just folds instead of maintaining his shape.
+So much that when you let it hang over your finger, it just folds instead of maintaining its shape.

-- When the whole tube is neatly on the middle of the rim, check whether the valve stem is straight, if this is not the case you can get it straight by turning the wheel slightly in relation to the tire.
+- When the whole tube is neatly inside, check whether the valve stem is straight, if this is not the case you can get it straight by turning the wheel slightly in relation to the tire.

 - It helps if have soapy water (shower gel, dishwashing liquid, etc.) or else just water at hand to lubricate the rim and to make the edge of the tire slightly slippery.